ministryofjustice/bichard7-next-shared-infrastructure/README.md

     WORKSPACE - the name of your workspace you are going to be deploying to USER_TYPE (Optional) - If you are using your credentials it will attempt to assume the Bichard7-Administrator-Access role by default, if this is set to ci, then it will assume the relevant role.

-As an example, to deploy as a ci user to sandbox_a you will run something like the following:-
+As an example, to deploy as a ci user to sandbox_a, you will need to run something like the following:-

 ```shell
 WORKSPACE=development AWS_ACCOUNT_NAME=sandbox_c USER_TYPE=ci aws-vault exec bichard7-sandbox-ci -- make shared-base-infra
 ```

-This then in turn calls [a python](scripts/shared_terraform.py) script which will handle the create and destroy commands for each of the portions of infrastructure.
+This then in turn calls [a python](scripts/shared_account_terraform.py) script which will handle the create and destroy commands for each of the portions of infrastructure.